 With an early background in graphite and pastel drawing, he later progressed to oil on canvas, then fine linen.
 Working from a limited palette, he prefers the flexible touch of large stretched linen substrates.
 With pure, strong colour and layering, he strives to achieve a luminosity that indicates aura, life, movement and tangible space.

 Some of his early influences include Ancient Egyptian and Roman Art; the Dutch Masters, Rembrandt, Vermeer and Frans Hals; and the Surrealist, Salvador Dalí.
 He has had the privilege of visiting many Art Museums, galleries, historic and prehistoric art sites around the world, and continues to be inspired by the history and cultural diversities of the countries where he has lived and traveled.
-He is presently further developing and refining his Fluidity concepts on the beautiful island of Curaçao.

 “Firstly, I am overwhelmed at the beauty of your painting!”

 “Your art will be appreciated by us all our lives...”